 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

-A frequency specialist is a demanding and challenging position that is part of the communications technology career path in the military.
+A radio frequency specialist is a demanding and challenging position that is part of the communications technology career path in the military.
 This is an enlisted service position that involves working with telecommunications equipment in order to gather and communicate information.
 Relaying information among air and ground troops is an important aspect of military security, and specialists are needed in order to collect, organize, and interpret intelligence regarding the welfare of aircraft and weapons.
-Radio specialists are dispatched all over the world at various secure locations during both peacetime and war.
+Radio frequency specialists are dispatched all over the world at various secure locations during both peacetime and war.